marionnewlevant/craft-picture/README.md

           ]
         ],

-        // style for elements that use lazysizes for lazyloading.
+        // the 'lazyLoaded' style for elements that use lazysizes for lazyloading.
         // <img
         //   class="lazyload"
         //   data-srcset="transform500pxUrl 500w, transform1000pxUrl 1000w"